-Most PUAs of this type are designed to generate revenue for their developers by delivering advertisements, collecting information and causing unwanted redirects.
-However, most of them actually are promoted as useful apps, their developers offer their potential users various features, tools and so on.
-Unfortunately, PUAs usually do not provide their users with any real value/promised functionalities.
+Most PUAs are used to generate revenue for the developers by deploying advertisements, collecting information, and causing unwanted redirects.
+They are promoted as useful apps by offering various features, tools, and so on, however, PUAs provide no real value or useful functionality.

 How did adware install on my computer?

-Usually they get installed through intrusive ads that users intentionally (or accidentally) click, or when developers use the deceptive marketing method called "bundling".
-Bundling is used to trick people into downloads and installations of potentially unwanted applications together with other software that they download or install on purpose.
-Developers usually do not disclose information about these apps being bundled (included into setups) properly and hide them in "Custom", "Advanced", "Manual" or other similar parts of download or installation processes.
-To sum up, there are many people who download and install software without checking any of the aforementioned settings and that is how they download and install additional, unwanted software too.
+Adware is installed through intrusive ads that users intentionally (or accidentally) click, or when developers use a deceptive marketing method called "bundling".
+Bundling is used to trick people into download and installation of potentially unwanted applications with other software that users download or install intentionally.
+Developers do not disclose information regarding the bundling of these apps into set-ups and hide them in "Custom", "Advanced", "Manual" or other similar parts of the download/installation processes.
+Furthermore, many people download and install software without checking the settings, thus allowing download and install of additional, unwanted software.

 How to avoid installation of potentially unwanted applications?

-In order to avoid having unwanted apps installed, download software from official and trustworthy websites and using direct links, especially if that software is free.
-Avoid using third party downloaders/installers, Peer-to-Peer networks like torrent clients, eMule etc., unofficial websites and other similar channels.
-Furthermore, download/install software with care: analyze its setups, check "Advanced", "Custom" and other similar sections and opt-out offers to download or install any unwanted apps.
-Additionally, it i worth mentioning that intrusive ads usually look legitimate, however, they often redirect users to various untrustworthy websites such as gambling, pornography, adult dating and so on.
-If such redirects occur regularly (or various ads appear on every visited website), check your browser for any unwanted entries (extensions, plug-ins, add-ons etc.) and remove them immediately.
-Unwanted programs installed on a computer should be uninstalled too.
-If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+To avoid PUA installations, download software from official and trustworthy websites and using direct links, especially if the software is free.
+Avoid using third party downloaders/installers, Peer-to-Peer networks such as torrent clients, eMule etc., unofficial websites and other similar channels.
+Furthermore, download/install software with care.
+Study set-ups, check "Advanced", "Custom" and other similar sections, and opt-out of offers to download or install unwanted apps.
+Note that intrusive ads usually seem legitimate, however, they often redirect users to untrustworthy websites such as gambling, pornography, adult dating, and so on.
+If these redirects occur regularly or ads appear on visited websites, check your browser for unwanted entries (extensions, plug-ins, add-ons, etc.) and remove them immediately.
+Also check unwanted programs installed on your computer and remove them.
+If your computer is already infected with rogue applications, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Appearance of butitereventwil[.]info website (GIF):